RLuckom/exploranda-core/README.md

 `bodyParamKeys`: an array of the names of parameters to be used as key / value
                   pairs in the request body.

+`formParamKeys`: an array of the names of parameters to be used as key / value
+                  pairs in the request form.

 `headerParamKeys`: an array of the names of parameters to be used as the request headers.

 `urlBuilder`: A function that will construct the URL given the